isaacmorneau/tend/README.md

 ## prerequisites

 - postgresql installed and running locally
-- a database named tend
 - your user is allowed to access it

-then just run the sql file
+just runing the sql file in a database titled tend will work fine otherwise TENDPSQL can be set to override the connection command as needed